Alan-w92/Data-Market-Place-Lab-Guide/workshops/workshop-template/LabGuide300.md

 ![](./images/300/lab200-35.png)

--   Locate your database IP address in your cloud tenancy be navigating to your database instance
+-   Locate your database IP address in your cloud tenancy be navigating to your database instance.

 ![](./images/300/lab300-3.png)